soni-naveen/Ecoride-backend/README.md

 # Ecoride-backend
-this is the repositry for the backend for our website ecoride
+This is the repositry for the backend for our website ecoride